kabalin/moodle-dev-compose/README.md

 Your Moodle config.php should contain at least:

-* Database host and credentials pointing to exising database container (172.19.0.2 if you are using compose yml as is or you can use container name as hostname).
+* Database host and credentials pointing to exising database container (you can use container name as hostname).
 * `$CFG->dataroot  = '/var/www/moodledata';`
 * `$CFG->wwwroot   = 'http://moodle.local';`